yumaoka/cldr/ldml/tr35-keyboards.md

 >
 > This attribute is an NMTOKEN.
 >
 > In the future, this attribute’s definition is expected to be updated to align with [UAX#31](https://www.unicode.org/reports/tr31/).
-Please see [CLDR-17043](https://unicode-org.atlassian.net/browse/CLDR-17043) for more details.

 _Attribute:_ `output`

-> The `output` attribute contains the sequence of characters that is emitted when pressing this particular key.
-Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{...}` notation.
+> The `output` attribute value contains the sequence of characters that is emitted when pressing this particular key.
+Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{…}` notation.
 More than one key may output the same output.
 >
-> The `output` attribute may also contain the `\m{…}` syntax to insert a marker.
+> The `output` attribute may also contain the `\m{…markerId}` syntax to insert a marker.
 See the definition of [markers](#markers).

 _Attribute:_ `width="1.2"` (optional, default "1.0")